-The PGDip Osteopathy learners will build on their undergraduate learning, using experience and reflection as a metacognitive tool for learning including the ability to solve complex problems essential for work in the osteopathic workplace.
-This will encourage the further development of critical reflection, inquiry and problem-solving skills and specialist knowledge in professional contexts.
+By the end of year three learners will have had 485 hours of clinical experience and are able to use experience and reflection as a metacognitive tool to solve clinical problems.
+This learning will encourage the further development of critical reflection, inquiry, problem solving skills and specialist knowledge in professional contexts, preparing learners for work in the musculoskeletal health care, allied health care industries and future study in osteopathy.